Why are My Hydrangea Leaves Turning Brown?

 Reason 2: Excessive Sun Rays

 Unbelievable yet true!
 Hydrangeas are sensitive to both sunlight and sunshade.
-Mostly, oakleaf hydrangeas are more sensitive compared to every other species.
+Mostly, oakleaf hydrangeas are more sensitive compared to other species.
 They require exactly 6 to 7 hours of sunlight for optimal growth.
 It will be harmful if you plant in a place where the hydrangea gets warm sunlight after morning.
 If you notice such behavior, take the necessary steps.
 Some hydrangeas turn green at first and transform to brown.

 How to Avoid Excessive Sun Rays: